-An officer is required to file a conflicts disclosure statement ("statement") if a vendor enters into a contract with the city or if the city is considering entering into a contract with the vendor, and the officer or officer's family member has an employment or other business relationship with the vendor that results in the officer or officer's family member receiving taxable income that is more than \$2,500 in the preceding twelve months.
+An officer is required to file a conflicts disclosure statement ("statement") if a vendor enters into a contract with the city, or if the city is considering entering into a contract with the vendor, and the officer or officer's family member has an employment or other business relationship with the vendor that results in the officer or officer's family member receiving taxable income that is more than \$2,500 in the preceding twelve months.
 An officer who receives investment income, regardless of amount, is not required to file a disclosure statement.
 Investment income includes dividends, capital gains, or interest income gained from a personal or business checking or savings account or other similar account, a personal or business investment, or a personal or business loan.
-189
+Description of the preceding the conflict of the city is considering entering into a contract with the vendor, and the vendor, and the vendor of the vendo

 An officer is also required to file a statement if the officer or officer's family member accepts from a vendor one or more gifts with an aggregate value of more than \$250 in the preceding twelve months.
-An officer is not required to file a statement in relation to a gift, regardless of amount, that is accepted by an officer or officer's family member if the gift is given by a family member of the person accepting the gift, is a political contribution, or is food, lodging, transportation or entertainment accepted as a guest.
-191
+An officer is not required to file a statement in relation to a gift, regardless of amount, that is accepted by an officer or officer's family member if the gift is given by a family member of the person accepting the gift, is a political contribution, or is food, lodging, transportation, or entertainment accepted as a guest.
+98

-(Note: An officer is required to file a statement no later than 5:00 p.m. on the seventh business day after the date on which the officer becomes aware of facts that require a filing of the statement.)
+An officer is required to file a statement no later than 5:00 p.m. on the seventh business day after the date on which the officer becomes aware of facts that require a filing of the statement.
+199